mjason98/huhu23/README.md

 # huhu23
 Model to participate un HUHU-2023 Iberlef.
+The offitial results can be found in the [huhu site](https://sites.google.com/view/huhuatiberlef23/results?authuser=0), our team was MJR.

 ## Results